ArdoineDocteur/RepoAssociatedWResume/README.md

 #### [CssEditorTerminal : Python](https://github.com/ArdoineDocteur/RepoAssociatedWResume/tree/main/CssEditorTerminal(Python))

 Purpose: Create a Terminal System for modifying the appearance of a HTML file.

+[Personal Note]: <> "Need to add video and powerpoint referencing presentation of this project.
+Need to put it in the proj's directory"
 ```txt
 Abstract Representation of vision for project